 Human iPSC-derived cortical neurons

 Cortical neurons play a vital role in many neurodegenerative diseases, including Alzheimer’s disease.
 Human iPSC-derived cortical neurons can be co-cultured with astrocytes and microglia to model neurodegenerative diseases.
-Our team can manufacture cortical neurons at scale from the iPSC line that best fits your project or work with off-the-shelf Ncyte Cortical Neurons to support your drug discovery campaigns.
+Our team can manufacture cortical neurons at scale from the iPSC line that best fits your project to support your drug discovery campaigns.

 - Physiologically relevant neural networks

 - Fast maturation process

 Are you looking to use Ncyte Cortical Neurons for your drug discovery projects?

 Ncyte Cortical Neurons are post mitotic, glutamatergic, cortical layer-committed neurons that display branching phenotypes, early in culture.
 We define the cells fit-for-purpose based on the identification of several biomarkers.
 Ncyte Cortical neurons contain ≥85% ßIII Tubulin and ≥50% CTIP2-positive cells after 14 days of postthaw culture.
 They express the cortical progenitor marker FOXG1 and cortical layer V and VI marker TBR1, together with dendrite marker MAP2.
 Further identification based on other biomarkers can be perfomed upon request.

 Ncyte Cortical Neurons exhibit spontaneous activity on multi-electrode arrays (MEA).
 Firing and bursting properties are presented as early as day 4 post-thaw, which evolve into more complex structured patterns at later time points.
 Because of this fast maturation process, our team of neuroscientists can start performing your experiments relatively soon, enabling shorter lead times with reduced well-to-well variation.